osohq/oso/new-docs/content/any/learn/policies/application-types/index.md

   example of how this works.
 {{< /callout >}}

-Once a class is registered, class or static methods can also be called from oso
+Once a class is registered, class or static methods can also be called from Oso
 policies:

 ```polar